Regulation Guide

 Licence: ASIC AFSL 343628 | Entity: XTrade.AU Pty Limited | Cancelled: 6 June 2024 ASIC Enforcement Notice →

-ASIC cancelled XTrade.AU's AFSL on 6 June 2024, following an investigation that found the broker had engaged in unconscionable conduct — specifically, encouraging vulnerable clients to trade CFDs in circumstances where they could not afford to do so.
-ASIC also found that XTrade failed to manage conflicts of interest, put company interests above client interests, and provided inadequate representative training over many years (ASIC 24-122MR, 2024).
+ASIC cancelled XTrade.AU's AFSL on 6 June 2024.
+The finding: unconscionable conduct — specifically, encouraging vulnerable clients to trade CFDs in circumstances where they couldn't afford to lose.
+ASIC also found XTrade failed to manage conflicts of interest, put company interests above client interests, and provided inadequate representative training over many years (ASIC 24-122MR, 2024).

 XTrade initially appealed the cancellation to the Administrative Appeals Tribunal, then withdrew that appeal on 19 June 2024.
 The licence cancellation stands.